bedrisendir/viz_workload/scripts/available-measurements.md

 $RUNDIR/data/raw/${RUN_ID}.${HOSTNAME}.ycsb0.out.txt
 $RUNDIR/data/raw/${RUN_ID}.${HOSTNAME}.ycsb1.out.txt

+-- If there are multiple iterations for the same setting, ${RUN_ID} can be constructed in order to group experiments on the summary chart.

-Creates 2 charts:
+Creates 3 charts:

-Assuming that all benchmark YCSB instances started simultaneously, parse script combines timeline data from each instance.
+Assuming that all benchmark YCSB instances started simultaneously, parse script combines timeline and average throughput data from each instance.

 1. Throughput timeline.
-Includes different type of operations such as (INSERT,READ,UPDATE,READ-MODIFY-WRITE etc.)
+Includes different type of operations such as (TOTAL,INSERT,READ,UPDATE,READ-MODIFY-WRITE etc.)

 2. Latency timeline.
 Includes different type of operations such as (INSERT,READ,UPDATE,READ-MODIFY-WRITE etc.)

+3. Summary of average throughputs

 #How to enable measurements